 Frequently Asked Questions (click on questions to display answer)

 Training is approximately 11 months long.
 The cost of your training is paid for by the Medic One Foundation.
 During this time, employees have full benefits – medical, dental, vision, and contribution to a state pension plan (LEOFF 2).
-Employees are paid an hourly rate while in school that ends up grossing approximately $50,000 for that year.
+Employees are paid an hourly rate while in school that ends up grossing approximately $68,000.

 Your schedule while in Paramedic Training is very demanding – on both you and your family.
 You may be away from home for 36 hours at a time (or more.)
 It is not uncommon to have class all day, ride on one of Seattle Fire Department's busiest Medic units that evening, and then be in class for the entirety of the following day.
 Candidates should have a strong mental and physical capacity.

 The two tests are the Firefighter Selection Tool and an EMT written examination.
 The former is a civil service style exam and the latter is based on the current AAOS EMT-Basic curriculum.
 Questions about the written tests should be directed to Public Safety Testing.

 Due to the large number of applicants we get and the need to test people in a very efficient manner, we are sorry to say that there are absolutely no options to reschedule this or any other portion of the testing process.

 No, you must be currently certified as an EMS provider (EMT or Paramedic) by a State Agency or with the National Registry.